 We are very happy to announce that we’ve just released Introduction to wild animal suffering: A guide to the issues.
 This is to acquaint readers with the basic ideas about what wild animal suffering is, why it matters, what is currently being done about it, and what more can be done about it.

-This is a companion text to our online video course on wild animal suffering (the first videos of which we recently released).
+This is a companion text to our online video course on wild animal suffering.
 It is divided into small units, with each chapter corresponding to one of the videos.
 It can be read independently of the videos because the content is the same, with minor modifications.
 The main difference is that this text contains references for each video.
 Those of you who are eager to know about the rest of the material in the video course, which we are publishing over the course of several months, can see all the information now in this guide.

 It is meant to be an accessible text, which is not written in a technical or academic style.
 We have tried to present it in language that is easy to understand and a structure that is easy to follow.
 The whole text is over 200 pages, and includes an extensive bibliography that we hope will allow readers interested in the issue to investigate further.